 Since the early 1990s, Nick Cave has been fabricating inventive sculptures out of scavenged materials, which he often overlays with beadwork, stitching, and other embellishments.
 One of the first, crafted from twigs, was made to be worn and created a rustling sound, which led to the eventual name of such works: Soundsuits.
 Cave’s sculptures draw from a variety of sources, including both African and Caribbean traditions of masquerade.

-In performance, Cave’s work invokes moments of whimsical transcendence—but a very real, grounded, and nuanced understanding of the racialized nature of American society is often just underneath.
-Overcoming the distinctions between “fine art” and “craft,” as well as “performance” and “street” art, Cave’s Soundsuits may also serve as a sort of armor, protecting against the violence of racial stereotypes and giving their wearers an outsize, fanciful, and transcendent presence.
-Cave designed his first Soundsuit in response to the brutal police beating of Rodney King in Los Angeles in 1992.
+In performance, Cave’s work invokes moments of whimsical transcendence while also reflecting a grounded and nuanced understanding of the racialized nature of American society.
+Cave designed his first Soundsuit in response to the brutal police beating of Rodney King in Los Angeles in 1991.
+Overcoming the distinctions between “fine art” and “craft,” as well as “performance” and “street” art, Cave’s Soundsuits also serve as a sort of armor, protecting against the violence of racial stereotypes and giving their wearers an outsize, fanciful, and transcendent presence.

 Exhibited ACTUAL dims: 112 x 43 x 35 in.
 (284.5 x 109.2 x 88.9 cm)